DrawCaml/DrawCaml/lib/Example_Doc.md

 # Installing the library and testing it

-Once you got all dependencies, you can clone this repository
+Once you got all dependencies, you can clone this repository:

 `git clone https://github.com/Drawcaml/drawcaml.git`

-You can then run an example code with
+You can then run an example code with:

-`cd; dune exec snake.exe` for example
+`dune exec bin/snake.exe` for example.

 If everything worked, you should see a window getting opened.

 # Simple example

-Like many graphical libraries, DrawCaml uses a container paradigm.
-To see all the containers, there is the full documentation available [here](../../ocaml/DrawCaml.html)
+Like many graphical libraries, DrawCaml uses containers to manage graphical elements.
+To see how to use it, there is the full documentation available [here](../../ocaml/DrawCaml.html) .

 Here is a very short example, that simply creates a window of size 500 by 500, and puts it's background color to yellow.